Happiness (1924 film): Theme

 Manners' vehicle for Laurette Taylor is largely a facsimile of his 1912 play Peg o' My Heart, with the setting moved from rural British Isles to the urban New York City.

 The film version introduces a new facet to Manners' "creaky" scenario.
 Vidor's identification with the Populist movement and its pro-agrarian and pro-nativist ideals is enlarged in Happiness to include a broader spectrum of the working class, including poor and urban immigrants.
 The entrepreneurial Jenny (Taylor) struggles in this Brooklyn lower-class milieu to ultimately achieve social and financial security.
 Vidor makes explicit his political philosophy when the now successful Jenny encounters her early alter-ego, a poor, but ambitious girl (also named Jenny) on the streets of Brooklyn, with the inter-title "And the endless chain of Jennys goes on in all big cities..."

 Preservation

-Prints of Happiness are preserved at George Eastman House and Gosfilmofond (Russian State archives) Moscow.
+Prints of Happiness are preserved at the George Eastman Museum and Gosfilmofond (Russian State archives) Moscow.